 Menstrual periods are often irregular for the first 2 to 3 years after menarche (the first menstrual period).
 Thus, it may be difficult to diagnosis PCOS in early adolescent girls.
 Nevertheless, it is important to treat the symptoms even if the diagnosis cannot be confirmed.

 How is PCOS treated?

-Reducing insulin resistance may also improve the signs and symptoms of PCOS.
-At least 150 minutes of physical activity that raises the heart rate every week decreases insulin resistance.
-A healthy diet without sweet drinks like sodas and limiting concentrated carbohydrates and processed foods will also decrease insulin resistance as a result of some weight loss.
+In patients who have overweight or obesity, losing weight may decrease insulin resistance and improve the signs and symptoms of PCOS.
+At least 150 minutes of a physical activity that raises the heart rate every week helps for weight loss.
+A healthy diet without sweet drinks, such as soda and juice, and with limited concentrated carbohydrates, reduced simple sugars and processed carbohydrates, and portion control will help to achieve weight loss and decrease insulin resistance.

-- Metformin is a medication that may be used to treat PCOS.
-It helps reduce insulin resistance and can be associated with a small amount of weight loss.
-It has not yet been approved by the Food and Drug Administration (FDA) to be used for PCOS, but it is usually safe and often helps.
+Metformin is a medication commonly used to treat type 2 diabetes mellitus.
+It may be used in the treatment of PCOS.
+It helps to reduce insulin resistance and can be associated with a small amount of weight loss.
+Metformin has not yet been approved by the US Food and Drug Administration (FDA) for the treatment of PCOS.
+However, metformin is generally safe and often helps.